PaoloBaerlocher/Archimedes/README.md

 ---

-Thanks to Robin FRANCOIS for retrieving the source files from my age-old 3.5" floppy discs, with the "Pauline" tool.
+Thanks to _Robin François_ ([SVGA](https://svga.com)) for retrieving the source files from my age-old 3.5" floppy discs, with the "Pauline" tool.

 ![Disks](/assets/disks.jpg)